dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-enable-tab-characters-in-a-textbox-control.md

 ---
-title: "How to: Enable Tab Characters in a TextBox Control" ms.date: "03/30/2017"
+title: "How to: Enable Tab Characters in a TextBox Control"
+description: Learn ow to enable tab characters in a TextBox control, by means of the included code example in XAML. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "TextBox control [WPF], enabling tab characters"